screenbeard/go-import-wordpress/readme.md

 Todo:

-- ✅ Make a Readme file
+- [x]  Make a Readme file
-- ❎ Add commandline options to tell pandoc the sequence of conversions you wish to perform.
+- [ ] Add commandline options to tell pandoc the sequence of conversions you wish to perform.
-- ❎ Include compiled version for easier download.
+- [ ] Include compiled version for easier download.

-- [ ] testing signing a commit with gpg